Recruit (Police and Corrections)

 - STAGE FIVE: Successful completion of the Police Officers Standards & Training (POST) Physical Fitness Test prior to the start of the Academy.

-STAGE ONE: Recruitment and Pre-Screening
+STAGE ONE: Recruitment and Career Preview

 With the assistance of the community, the LVMPD encourages applicants to prepare for a career in law enforcement.
 Recruiters hold symposiums, visit special interest groups, conduct employment seminars, conduct fitness preparation sessions, and meet one-on-one with potential applicants.
 Men and women interested in law enforcement are encouraged to contact a Recruiter who will explain their career options and answer questions.